zebraft/Songshu-Tagging/README.md

 Issue not yet addressed: the exact expression

     閏月
 in fileno = 787, 793.
-This needs to be tagged if it follows another month temporal expression.
+This needs to be tagged if it follows another month expression.

 (3) For seasons that appear immediately after a year (e.g., 五年春 in fileno=601), the rule for defining the month is as follows: